Browse By Name

 Expertise: Statistical analysis and optimization algorithms for yield improvement; Circuit design for manufacturability; Robust low-power circuit design

-Professor Emeritus, Department of Educational Administration, College of Education
+Professor Emeritus, Department of Educational Leadership and Policy, College of Education

 Expertise: Scholarly work has concentrated on understanding the processes related to the supervision of instruction and school personnel; (1) explore the instructional needs of teachers and their professional development within higher education; in such work to analyze approaches to inservice education as well as faculty needs; (2) processes of instructional supervision, including instructional modules, feedback, instructional assessment and the evaluation of teachers; explore the post-observation processes utilized to improve instruction.